 9 Most Underrated Prepping Items (That You Probably Don’t Have Either!)

 That’s why it’s smart to keep one or two extra pairs of glasses in your home.
 Place them where you might need them most.
 Keep a pair in your bedroom drawer, another in the kitchen, and one with your emergency supplies.
-If something happens to your main pair, you will still be able to read, move around safely, and handle daily tasks.

 A First Aid Kit Built for Seniors

 Most standard first aid kits are built for quick everyday injuries.
 They usually contain a few bandages and antiseptic wipes.
-During a serious emergency, especially if you are over 60, you need something more practical.
+During an emergency, especially if you are over 60, you need something more practical.
 Your kit should help you stay stable, hydrated, and comfortable for several days if help is not immediately available.

 A well-prepared kit for you should include: